 The signatures must be original and written on the sheets bearing the petition.
 The signatures must not be pasted or otherwise transferred onto the petition.
 Photocopies of signatures will not be accepted.

-A petition is presented to the Council by a member of the House tabling it.
+A petition, whether a paper petition or an ePetition, is presented to the Council by a member of the House tabling it.
 In other words, the principal petitioner must ask a member of the House to present the petition on his or her behalf.
 A member is not required to present a petition to the House and, if the rules relating to petitions are not followed, may not be able to present the petition to the House.
 Tabling means the member formally presents the petition to the House by reading it or a summary of it.

 The member wishing to table the petition must sign or endorse his or her name on the first page and must present it to one of the Officers of the Council not less than 1 hour prior to the commencement of the sitting for that day.

-After the petition is tabled or presented it is referred to the Environment and Public Affairs Committee for consideration and report.
+After the petition, whether a paper petition or an ePetition, is tabled or presented it is referred to the Environment and Public Affairs Committee for consideration and report.

 In considering the petition, the Committee usually seeks the advice of the member who presented the petition, the person who promoted it and the Minister(s) in whose area of responsibility the subject matter of the petition falls.
 The principal petitioner will be advised of the outcome of the Committee's consideration of a petition and the Committee may report on the petition to the Council.